tldr-pages/tldr/pages/common/nc.md

 # nc

-> Redirect IO into a network stream in a versatile way.
+> Redirect I/O into a network stream through this versatile tool.
 > More information: <https://manned.org/man/nc.1>.

 - Start a listener on the specified TCP port and send a file into it: